elixirschool/extracurricular/README.md

 [license-img]: http://img.shields.io/badge/license-MIT-brightgreen.svg
 [license]: http://opensource.org/licenses/MIT

+**We've decided to put Extracurricular on hold because interest just wasn't there.
+We may come back to it in the future once we've had a time to rethink our approach.**

 Elixir School's Extracurricular is a website and twitter bot intended to increase the visibility of open source opportunities within the community.

 ## Running the Project